metio/pasejo/tests/cmd/help/pasejo-recipient-add.md

-  -k, --public-key <PUBLIC_KEY>  The public key of the new recipient -n, --name <NAME>              The name of the new recipient -p, --path <PATH>              The path to a folder or secret that should be readable by the given recipient -h, --help                     Print help
+  -k, --public-key <PUBLIC_KEY>  The public key of the new recipient -n, --name <NAME>              The name of the new recipient -p, --path <PATH>              The path to a folder or secret that should be readable by the given recipient -s, --store <STORE>            Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration
+  -h, --help                     Print help

 ```